gala377/mailsender/README.md

 This project implements simple mail sending service written in flask.

 Flask-caching is used for abstraction over a cache.
+Deployed server

+uses redis as a cache.

 ## Installation